opencypher/cypher-for-gremlin/README.md

 - `CREATE`, `MERGE`, `SET`, `REMOVE`, and `DETACH DELETE`
 - `UNION` operations

 It is not guaranteed that all instances and combinations of the listed features will work.
-However, the produced translation covers over 70% of the [Cypher Technology Compatibility Kit](https://github.com/opencypher/openCypher/tree/master/tck).
+However, the produced translation covers around 70% of the [Cypher Technology Compatibility Kit](https://github.com/opencypher/openCypher/tree/master/tck) and an additional 15% on Gremlin Servers with [Cypher extensions](tinkerpop/cypher-gremlin-extensions).

 <img src="https://docs.google.com/spreadsheets/d/e/2PACX-1vRn3d4ross5VEuEX6m7IZpttIEzzJrtt00UbkDH0UD3A0VAWU7i-ClZU4PSaI3YbDGCQn5vKEX1Hkyr/pubchart?oid=130625852&format=image" width="500">